-Credit insurance is a type of insurance that pays off your credit card or loan balance if you’re unable to make payments due to death, disability, unemployment, or in certain cases if property is lost or destroyed.
+Credit insurance is a type of insurance that pays off your loan or credit card balance if you’re unable to make payments due to death, disability, unemployment, or in certain cases if property is lost or destroyed.
 For businesses, one type of credit insurance provides protection against non-paying clients.